 InsulatingSealing helps keep cold air from seeping through gaps in the doorway, but it’s also important to make sure warm air isn’t escaping.
 Particularly with sliding doors that take up more wall space than other doors, it’s crucial to make sure that warmth isn’t being lost through convection.

 Putting a draft-excluding strip along the bottom of sliding doors or at the base of entryway doors produces a barrier against warm air leaking through the lower track or bottom of the door.

 TighteningLoose hinges may seem like a issue only for homes with older doors.
-But if you can tell cold air is leaking into your room, it’s worth taking a look at the connections of doors of any age to make sure they’re as securely attached to the frame as possible.
+But if you can tell cold air is leaking into your room, it’s worth taking a look at the connections of doors of any age to make sure they’re as tightly attached to the frame as can be.
 Over time, hinges can come loose from the frame due to warping.
 Taking a moment to tighten the hinges is a great preventative action to take before the temperatures change with each season.

 To make sure damage isn’t done by overdoing it, it’s important to tighten hinges slowly and manually.
 Use a screwdriver rather than a drill to protect your door.
 Twisting the screw further than necessary could strip the socket, ruin the screw and lead to worse problems with hinges later.

 Increasing humidityYou may not be affected by the dry indoor air that comes with the cold season, but your doors certainly can be affected by it.
 Using a humidifier is the best way to keep an acceptable moisture level in your home’s air.
 Choose one that allows you to set and maintain a desired humidity level for best results.
 This will keep from adding too much moisture in the air, which can lead to a different set of problems.